yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >[!note] 背景与观点（Context & Claim）
 >
->The issue of **the rising issue of depression among college students** has become a major point of discussion recently, reflecting a significant trend in our society.
+>The issue of **depression becoming more common among college students** has become a major point of discussion recently, reflecting a significant trend in our society.
 >
 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
->After careful consideration, I believe that **this is a serious problem caused by multiple interwoven factors, and tackling it requires a combination of individual coping strategies and stronger institutional support from universities.**
+>After careful consideration, I believe that **this is a serious problem caused by many different reasons working together, and solving it requires both students learning to cope better and universities providing more support.**

 >[!note] 分析与论证（Analysis & Arguments）
 >
->The primary reason for my view is **the intense and unprecedented academic and career pressure that students face today.**
+>The primary reason for my view is **the huge stress from schoolwork and worrying about finding jobs after graduation.**
 >
->To be specific, **students are not only stressed about exams and maintaining a high GPA, but they also feel immense anxiety about finding a good job in a highly competitive market after graduation.** For instance, **a student might feel overwhelmed trying to balance difficult coursework with the pressure to secure internships, leading to burnout and feelings of hopelessness.**
+>To be specific, **students feel stressed not just about tests and getting good grades, but also about whether they can find a good job in today's tough job market.** For instance, **a student might feel completely overwhelmed trying to handle difficult classes while also trying to get internships, which can lead to feeling burned out and hopeless.**
 >
->Another significant factor that supports my position is **a growing sense of social isolation, which is often made worse by social media.**
+>Another significant factor that supports my position is **that many students feel lonely and disconnected from others, and social media often makes this worse.**
 >
->This can be seen in **how students, despite being digitally connected, may lack deep, meaningful real-life interactions.
-Social media often contributes to feelings of inadequacy through constant social comparison.** A clear example of this is **a student seeing curated, "perfect" lives of their peers online, which can make them feel like their own life is not good enough, contributing directly to depressive symptoms.**
+>This can be seen in **how students might have many online friends but lack close, real friendships in person.
+Social media makes students compare themselves to others all the time.** A clear example of this is **when students see other people's "perfect" lives online, they start feeling like their own life isn't good enough, which directly leads to feeling depressed.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend/policy could lead to **a generation of young adults entering the workforce with significant mental health challenges, affecting their long-term well-being, productivity, and placing a heavy burden on the public health system.**
->
->Of course, we should also acknowledge that **a certain amount of stress is a normal part of life and can even be a motivator for achievement.
-The problem isn't the existence of stress, but when it becomes chronic and overwhelming without adequate support.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
->In conclusion, based on the analysis of **the immense pressure from academics and career uncertainty** and **the growing sense of social isolation**, I maintain my position that **depression among students is a critical issue that demands a multi-faceted solution, combining both personal effort and strong institutional support.**
+>In conclusion, based on the analysis of **the huge pressure from school and job worries** and **the growing problem of loneliness**, I maintain my position that **depression among students is a serious problem that needs different types of solutions, including both students learning better ways to handle stress and schools providing more help.**
->
->Therefore, the path forward is not to simply accept or reject **this mental health challenge**, but to **encourage students to proactively seek help and practice self-care, while simultaneously calling on universities to invest more in accessible, non-stigmatized mental health services like counseling and wellness programs.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_08"></h2>

 ##### T8: While ChatGPT or DeepSeek is becoming increasingly popular these days, it also poses risks and challenges.
 What are the major challenges it will pose to the college students?
 Do you think it should be banned in colleges?
-Why?
+Why?（大学生使用人工智能）

 >[!note] 背景与观点（Context & Claim）
 >
->The issue of **the use of powerful AI tools like ChatGPT and DeepSeek in colleges** has become a major point of discussion recently, reflecting a significant trend in our education system.
+>The issue of **students using AI tools like ChatGPT and DeepSeek in college** has become a major point of discussion recently, reflecting a significant trend in our education system.
 >
 >This topic is complex, with various viewpoints and potential impacts.
 It presents both clear opportunities and significant challenges.
 >
->After careful consideration, I believe that **these tools should not be banned, but instead must be carefully regulated and responsibly integrated into the curriculum.**
+>After careful consideration, I believe that **these tools should not be banned, but colleges need to make clear rules about how students can use them.**

 >[!note] 分析与论证（Analysis & Arguments）
 >
->The primary reason for my view is **that AI tools create serious problems for academic honesty and real learning.**
+>The primary reason for my view is **that AI tools can make students cheat and stop them from really learning.**
 >
->To be specific, **many students might use ChatGPT to write their essays or solve homework problems without actually understanding the material.
-This means they miss out on developing critical thinking and writing skills that are essential for their future careers.** For instance, **a student could submit a perfect-looking research paper written entirely by AI, but when they face a job interview or real work situation, they won't have the knowledge or skills they claimed to have.**
+>To be specific, **many students might ask ChatGPT to write their homework or essays instead of doing the work themselves.
+This means they don't actually learn how to think or write, which are very important skills for their jobs later.** For instance, **a student could turn in a great-looking paper that was completely written by AI, but when they go to job interviews or start working, they won't know how to do things properly.**
 >
->Another significant factor that supports my position is **that completely banning these tools would be unrealistic and actually harmful to students' future success.**
+>Another significant factor that supports my position is **that completely stopping students from using these tools would be impossible and would actually hurt their chances of success later.**
 >
->This can be seen in **how AI is becoming a normal part of many workplaces.
-Students need to learn how to use these tools properly and ethically, rather than being kept away from them completely.** A clear example of this is **that many companies now expect their employees to know how to work with AI tools effectively.
-If colleges ban them entirely, students will graduate unprepared for the modern workplace.**
+>This can be seen in **how AI is now used in many workplaces.
+Students need to learn the right way to use these tools, not be kept away from them completely.** A clear example of this is **that many companies now expect their workers to know how to use AI tools well.
+If colleges ban them completely, students will finish school without knowing how to work in today's world.**

->[!note] 结果与反思（Results & Reflection）
->
->Looking at the broader implications, this trend could lead to **a generation of students who either become overly dependent on AI without developing their own skills, or who are completely unprepared for a world where AI is everywhere.**
->
->Of course, we should also acknowledge that **AI tools can be incredibly helpful for learning when used correctly.
-They can help students understand difficult concepts, practice language skills, or get feedback on their ideas.** However, this benefit seems less critical when compared to the problems I've mentioned.

 >[!note] 结尾与展望（Ending & Exhoration）
 >
->In conclusion, based on the analysis of **the risks to academic integrity and genuine learning** and **the need to prepare students for an AI-integrated future**, I maintain my position that **the solution is not to ban these tools, but to teach students how to use them responsibly and appropriately.**
+>In conclusion, based on the analysis of **the danger of cheating and not learning properly** and **the need to prepare students for jobs that use AI**, I maintain my position that **the answer is not to ban these tools, but to teach students the right way to use them.**
->
->Therefore, the path forward is not to simply accept or reject **AI in education**, but to **create clear guidelines about when and how students can use AI tools, while focusing on assignments that require original thinking and personal reflection that AI cannot replicate.** It is crucial that we focus on maximizing its benefits while actively managing its risks.

 <h2 id="topic_09"></h2>